 That’s why BOM Excel MCP was born — to make Excel part of the modern digital thread, rather than an obstacle to it.

-But the next challenge is accessibility.
+But the next challenge is accessibility and intelligence.
 Structured product data can be complex.
 Queries, filters, and reports require training and database thinking.
-That’s where AI chat comes in.
+To use this data for intelligence layer in the company makes it impossible without complex implementations.
+That’s where BOM Excel MCP comes in.
+It “bridges” between product data and your company intelligence layer and human interface is the first step into that.

 Imagine simply asking: